Obtaining an Entry Reservation Ticket

 Visitors with campground and lodging reservations and VRBO type reservations or backcountry permits within the GTSR corridor will use those reservations to enter the GTSR through West Entrance or St. Mary, in addition to your entrance fee.
 You will not need to purchase a GTSR Entry Ticket.
 Be prepared to show a paper or digital copy of your reservation.
 Entrance fees can be paid for at the entrance gate.
 Be prepared to provide a printed out or digital copy of your reservation/permit when you arrive at the park; connectivity at the park entrance may be limited.

-7. How does the GTSR Entry Reservation Ticket apply to those who have a reservation for a boat ride, guided hike, horseback ride, or tour bus ride?
+7. How does the GTSR Entry Reservation Ticket apply to those who have a reservation for a boat ride, guided hike, horseback ride, park shuttle, or tour bus ride?

 Visitors with these types of reservations in the GTSR corridor will not be required to get a GTSR Entry Ticket, but only for the scheduled day of their reservation.
 Be prepared to provide a printed or digital copy of your reservation when you arrive at the park; connectivity at the park entrance may be limited.
 Visitors wishing to return the following or subsequent days will require a GTSR Entry Ticket or another activity reservation.